 - 1. Minimum of 45 total semester credit hours as outlined - 2.
 Grade of C or better in all core courses and LS 265 - 3.
 Cumulative grade-point average of 2.5 or higher - 4.
-Complete Book of Mormon I or II, plus 2 additional credits of religion
+Complete 2 cornerstone religion courses

 Professional Sales